PCB Assembly (PCBA) Design Guide

 The color of the substrate is just one factor to consider during the schematic phase of your PCB design.

-What does the PCB design process look like?
+What does the PCB design service process look like?

 Electronic schematic creation